CogFormer: Learn All Your Models Once: Related work

 A complementary approach pursues amortization across different tasks, such as predictive and posterior estimation.
-For instance, ACE \citep{chang2025amortized} uses transformers to flexibly reinterpret latent and observed variables at training and test time, enabling runtime prior injection as well as continuous and discrete targets via parametric heads.
-Closest in spirit is SA-ABI \citep{elsemuller2023sensitivity}, which formalizes sources of sensitivity---such as priors and data model assumptions---as context variables and uses weight sharing and deep ensembles to reduce refits in sensitivity analysis.
-In our setting, posterior estimation is the primary computational bottleneck in cognitive modeling, so we focus on learning a maximally expressive and reconfigurable posterior estimator without parametric assumptions.
-We take the idea one step further by substantially expanding the amortization scope and complementing it with a systematic analysis of amortization gaps.
+For instance, ACE \citep{chang2025amortized} uses transformers to flexibly reinterpret latent and observed variables at training and test time, enabling both runtime prior injection and continuous and discrete targets via parametric heads.
+Closest in spirit is SA-ABI \citep{elsemuller2023sensitivity}, which formalizes sources of sensitivity, i.e., priors and data model assumptions, as context variables and uses weight sharing and deep ensembles to reduce refitting in sensitivity analysis.
+Similarly, the Distribution Transformer \citep{whittle2025distribution} maps prior distributions directly to (time-varying) posteriors via learnable Gaussian mixtures.
+In our IID cognitive-modeling settings, we take meta-amortization one step further by substantially expanding generalization to combinatorial design spaces and learning an expressive neural estimator without parametric assumptions.
+Furthermore, we conduct a systematic and multidimensional analysis of amortization gaps.